 In order to fit 35” tires to a Ram Dually, you’ll need a minimum 2” front leveling kit combined with well-engineered hub-centric ¼” steel spacers between the duals, running 35×12.5 tires.

 The above setup will offer sufficient clearance to prevent rubbing and scrubbing at full lock.
 Always make sure you opt for high-grade quality steel spacers, and not cheap aluminum versions.
 Make sure you fit a 1/4″ spacer on the rear to prevent the tire chaffing on the rear leaf packs.

 Running 35 inch tires on a Ram Dually (Spacers vs Aftermarket rims)

 When doing any big tire upgrade, there’s always the inexpensive method and then there’s the correct method.
 With this being said, there are many Dually owners who’ve opted for spacers instead of fitting an aftermarket rim without any hassles at all.

-Going bigger tires might look awesome, however you want to limit how big you go, especially if you still want to maintain full functionality of your truck.
-Bigger isn’t always better since the bigger you go, the more modifications you’ll need to make as well adjusting your speedometer reading.
-For the best all-round upgrade we recommend not going bigger than 37”
+Going bigger tires might look awesome, however, you want to limit how big you go, especially if you still want to maintain the full functionality of your truck.
+Bigger isn’t always better since the bigger you go, the more modifications you’ll need to make as well as adjusting your speedometer reading.
+For the best all-around upgrade, we recommend not going bigger than 37”